 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-SARS (severe acute respiratory syndrome, SARS-CoV-1) was a respiratory illness that spread in many countries around the world in 2002 and 2003.
-For many people, SARS caused flu-like symptoms (like fever and headache), but it progressed to severe illness in about 10% to 20% of people during the outbreak.
+SARS (SARS-CoV-1) was a respiratory illness that spread in many countries around the world in 2002 and 2003.
+For many people, SARS caused flu-like symptoms (like fever and headache).
+But it progressed to severe illness in about 1 to 2 out of every 10 people (10% to 20%) during the outbreak.

 Advertisement